rett-europe/patient-registry/README.md

 ## 7. Conclusion

-The RSE Patient Registry Project is designed to complement existing databases and provide critical data for research, care, and clinical trials.
+The European Patient Registry Project is designed to complement existing databases and provide critical data for research, care, and clinical trials.
 We are committed to ensuring the highest standards of data protection and compliance throughout the project.

 We welcome feedback and collaboration to further refine our objectives and processes, and we remain open to discussions with experts and stakeholders to ensure the project's success.